vaibhavviii01/vudgirka_portfolio/final-project-part-two.md

 # Personas

-To ground the story in real-world perspectives, I created three personas that represent different segments of my target audience: Taylor, a college student balancing academics with light exercise for stress relief; Shanky, a young professional and software engineer at Amazon who uses his smartwatch and regular workouts to track both fitness and performance; and William, a novice athlete who trains at high intensity and is especially curious about the connection between These personas not only reflect the variety of exercise routines and objectives, but also demonstrate how fitness is seen differently across lifestyles, making the statistics more relatable and human-centered.
+To ground the story in real-world perspectives, I created three personas that represent different segments of my target audience: Taylor, a college student balancing academics with light exercise for stress relief; Shanky, a young professional and software engineer at Amazon who uses his smartwatch and regular workouts to track both fitness and performance; and William, a novice athlete who trains at high intensity and is especially curious about the connection between.
+These personas not only reflect the variety of exercise routines and objectives, but also demonstrate how fitness is seen differently across lifestyles, making the statistics more relatable and human-centered.

 <img width="993" height="558" alt="image" src="https://github.com/user-attachments/assets/850c3452-53a7-465d-967f-e225d2abfe12" />